 There are several electricity companies that compete for your business by offering plans with unique features like low or fixed rates, rates based on the amount of energy you use, free perks like a Nest smart thermostat, and even energy from renewable sources.

-The history of Texas energy deregulation
+Texas energy deregulation

 Texans have had the opportunity to choose their energy supplier since 2002.
 And so far, almost 6 million have.
 However, there are some areas in Texas that are served by municipal electric companies or utility cooperatives, where you can’t switch suppliers.